-In 2021, due to the implementation of the Movement Control and Conditional Movement Control in Malaysia, the Company conducted the 27th AGM fully virtual and online remote voting.
+The Company will conduct the 29th AGM through virtual and online remote voting.
 The online AGM facilitated and enabled all the shareholders to participate fully in the proceedings without being physically present at the venue.
-The shareholders may appoint the Chairman of the meeting as their proxies to attend and vote on their behalf.
+The shareholders may appoint the Chairman of the meeting as their proxy to attend and vote on their behalf.